Raveendiran-RR/simple-php-website/README.md

-# DevOps Project on CI/CD pipeline of a simple PHP Application using the following tools Github, Jenkins, Docker , Ansible , selinium on Google Cloud
+# DevOps Project on CI/CD pipeline
+## Simple PHP Application using the following tools Github, Jenkins, Docker , Ansible , selinium on Google Cloud
 *This is a devops project to demonstrated the usage of DevOps tools to create a Simple PHP Website (source code for the website is from https://github.com/banago/simple-php-website)*